hmcts/azure-policy/README.md

 The `soc-sbox-eventhub-azure-policy` identity has Log Analytics Contributor and Monitoring Contributor over the DCD-CFTAPPS-SBOX and DCD-CFT-Sandbox subscriptions that are to be used for testing purposes.
 It also has the Azure Event Hubs Data Owner role over the Azure Event Hubs Namespace soc-sbox-eventhubns.

-The `soc-prod-eventhub-azure-policy` identity has Log Analytics Contributor and Monitoring Contributor over the dts002 management group.
+The `soc-prod-eventhub-azure-policy` identity has Log Analytics Contributor and Monitoring Contributor over the HMCTS management group.
 It also has the Azure Event Hubs Data Owner role over the Azure Event Hubs Namespace soc-prod-eventhubns.

 These roles and permissions should be sufficient for your needs, however, if you need to add extra subscription scopes to the `soc-sbox-eventhub-azure-policy` identity for the purposes of testing, you can update the [terraform code](https://github.com/hmcts/soc/blob/master/modules/eventhub/roles.tf).